 How the Kasasa Cash Compares

-When compared to the High Yield Rewards Checking Accounts tracked by DepositAccounts.com that are available in Ohio and have maximum qualifying balances of at least $15k, Buckeye State Bank’s Kasasa Cash APY currently ranks fifth.
+When compared to the High Yield Rewards Checking Accounts tracked by DepositAccounts.com that are available in Ohio and have maximum qualifying balances of at least $15k, the Buckeye State Bank Kasasa Cash APY currently ranks first.

 To look for the best Reward Checking Account rates, both nationwide and state specific, please refer to our High Yield Reward Checking Account Rates Table page.